RivuletStudio/Rivulet-Neuron-Tracing-Toolbox/README.md

 Implementation
 ==============
 This is a basic guide of hacking our code.
-The more detailed documentation might come in the future.
+The more detailed documentation might come in the future. util/anisotropicfilter.m anisotropicfilter
+util/binarizeimage.m Segment the 3D v3draw uint image to binary image with a classifier or threshold
+trace.m it is the main trace function
+util/showswc.m it shows swc reconstruction
+lib/FastMarching_version3b/msfm.m fast marching
+util/ addbranch2tree add branch to tree
+lib/snake/mainsnake/somagrowth.m main soma detection file
 References
 ==========
 Rivulet paper will be avaiable soon.
 It can be downloaded at xxxxx.(Not available yet)